dupondje/nrgkick-proto/README.md

 }
 ```

-## UUID
+# UUID
-The UUID is generated when configuring the NRGKick/App for the first time.
-This UUID is the way it authenticates to your NRGKick device.
-I haven't found a way to generate a new UUID for custom usage.
-So if you want to use this proto in a tool, you need to capture traffic via tcpdump/wireshark and find out (with the wireshark plugin) which UUID is used.
-Then you can use that UUID in your own tool.
+In order to communicate with the NRGkick, a UUID is required.
+This UUID must be added to the NRGkick and subsequently specified during communication.

+The [index.html](./index.html) in this repository allows for generating and adding a new UUID via a web browser through the WebSocket protocol.
+Download this file to your computer and open it in your preferred web browser.
+Complete the form that appears on your screen, and kick the UUID into your charging cable as necessary.